 “There is a critical shortage of drugs for treatment on a global level – some of them take 6 months to manufacture and the world-wide supply is under strain as there is only one manufacturer.
 Any rupture in the supply of medications means treatment is interrupted and the patient must start all over again with painful injections.
 But getting early and sufficient treatment means the difference between certain death and recovery with the likelihood of life-long immunity to this disease.”

 In Jonglei, MSF provides treatment for Kala Azar in Lankien, Chuil and Yuai.
-In neighboring Upper Nile, teams are responding in Malakal and Melut.
-In 2014, MSF treated a total of 6754 Kala Azar cases in South Sudan compared to 2714 cases in 2013.
+In neighbouring Upper Nile, teams are responding in Malakal and Melut.
+In 2014, MSF treated a total of 6,754 kala azar cases in South Sudan compared with 2,714 cases in 2013.

-“What is happening is not fair, people are fighting and there are many diseases.
+"What is happening is not fair, people are fighting and there are many diseases.
 My son has kala azar.
 I fled Chuil in May and settled in a village near Lankien where I had a few relatives.
-I have nothing to sleep on, nothing to cook with; we have to beg our relatives for food all the time” Woman (36), Lankien, (November 2014)
+I have nothing to sleep on, nothing to cook with; we have to beg our relatives for food all the time."